- Open Access

 Electronic supplementary material

 Additional file 5: Table S1: Quantitative measures assessed in entire study.
-Table S2: Students’ interest in analyzing their own genomes in the educational setting and uncertainty (conflict) around that decision at T1, T2 and T3.
+Students’ interest in analyzing their own genomes in the educational setting and uncertainty (conflict) around that decision at T1, T2 and T3.
 Table S3: Students’ attitudes towards personal whole genome sequencing in general.
 Table S4: Students’ knowledge about personal genomic results based on three clinical scenarios.
 Table S5: Students’ responses to the open-ended questions comments sections of the questionnaires.
 (PDF 164 KB)

 About this article